 Customers are extremely busy.
 You know that it is taking longer for them to decide to buy.
 Your sales team is getting less face-to-face selling time, if at all.
 And more of your prospects and customers are deleting your emails, voicemails, and accepting fewer and fewer conference calls.

 Brevity and Great Storytelling = Your Competitive Advantage: Visualization of your sales story is critical to making it memorable.
-Minimizing the risk of deploying your sales story by using a 3rd party expert for validation of your value proposition is essential.
-Delivering your sales story and presentation in 18 minutes or less is a requirement (consider that speakers at TED talks must stop at the 18-minute mark.
+Can your sales team delivery your sales story and deck in 18 minutes? (consider that speakers at TED talks must stop at the 18-minute mark.
 Can you guess why?).